-The purpose of the program is to increase corrections systems' ability to address the needs of offenders with co-occurring substance abuse and mental illness in order to reduce recidivism, and improve public safety and public health.
+The purpose of the program is to enhance corrections systems' ability to address the needs of offenders with co-occurring substance abuse and mental illness in order to reduce recidivism, and to improve public safety and public health.

-The objectives of the program are:
+The objectives of the program are to:

-- Standardize screening processes for mental illness and substance abuse using a validated tool for all offenders entering the correctional facility (e.g., booking, intake, or classifications). - Provide assessments for mental illness and substance abuse prior to a person's release from the corrections facility. - Provide evidence-based pre- and post-release mental illness and substance abuse treatment and cognitive behavioral interventions to address criminogenic risk factors. - Develop collaborative comprehensive case plans that incorporate information from the criminogenic risk assessment and mental illness and substance abuse assessments. - Create a performance measurement plan that outlines who is responsible for data collection, input, and analysis.
+- Standardize screening processes for mental illness and substance abuse using a validated tool for all offenders entering a correctional facility (e.g., booking, intake, or classification). - Provide assessments for mental illness and substance abuse prior to a person's release from a corrections facility. - Provide evidence-based pre- and post-release mental illness and substance abuse treatment and cognitive behavioral interventions to address criminogenic risk factors. - Develop collaborative comprehensive case plans that incorporate information from the criminogenic risk assessment and mental illness and substance abuse assessments.